-In we built a template engine that supports streaming.
+In the previous article we built a template engine that supports streaming.
 Unfortunately, it did not perform very well when rendering a test page (a blog home page) compared to other popular libraries.
 In this article, we will look at several techniques that will lead us to a more efficient implementation.

 Refresher